ruaqiwei23/typescript_sass_webpack_boilerplate/README.md

 ![TSSW](https://raw.githubusercontent.com/ruaqiwei23/blog/gh-pages/images/tssw.png)

 ## Installation
-1. Install node and npm.
-The 5.x+ release is preferred.
+1. Install node and yarn.
+The latest release is preferred.
+If you still want to use npm, just replace all `yarn` commands below with `npm`.

 2. Fork and clone this repository.

-3. Run `npm install` to install dependencies and `npm run tsd install` to install typings.
+3. Run `yarn install` to install dependencies and `yarn run typings install` to install typings.

 ## Build & Webpack-Dev-Server
 1. Write your own Typescript/Sass code in `src/`.

-2. Run `npm run build` will build js/css into `build/`.
+2. Run `yarn run build` will build js/css into `build/`.

-3. Run `npm start` or `npm run server`, visit `localhost:8080` to use webpack dev server with hot module replacement.
+3. Run `yarn start` or `yarn run server`, visit `localhost:8080` to use webpack dev server with hot module replacement.

 ## Linters
 Integrated [Tslint](https://github.com/palantir/tslint) and [Stylelint](https://github.com/stylelint/stylelint) to check syntax and coding style automatically when you start dev server or build process.